Balochistan Govt Plans To Set 10 New Fire Fighting Stations - UrduPoint

 Balochistan Govt Plans To Set 10 New Fire Fighting Stations

-Balochistan government has been planning to establish 10 new fire fighting stations in the province in the upcoming financial year to cope with emerging situations of serious infernos due to oil tanker collisions and other hazardous incidents

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th May, 2021 ) :Balochistan government has been planning to establish 10 new fire fighting stations in the province in the upcoming financial year to cope with emerging situations of serious infernos due to oil tanker collisions and other hazardous incidents.
+QUETTA, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Balochistan government has been planning to establish 10 new fire fighting stations in the province in the upcoming financial year to cope with emerging situations of serious infernos due to oil tanker collisions and other hazardous incidents.

 Talking to APP, an official of Provincial Local Government department said that the fire stations project would include the entire paraphernalia comprising of call center and training facilities.
 With the establishment of these stations, the province would be able to have a proper fire fighting system in place with trained staff, he added.